Lightning round of thoughts, heavenly skies, donkey sh*t, real-life green screen.

 I think I am reluctant to call this place “real” because back home, nothing is this beautiful.
 I don’t trust it.
 It will probably take a few days to sink in to believe that people actually live and thrive here.
 With the houses of white and blue or red, the colours of nature are accented more.
 Everything around me is clearer.
 I can see the details in flower petals and I notice fish more easily in the water.
-Vassilis, our tour guide, has been so welcoming as we arrived and I am thankful that strangers can offer a place to stay.
-Corrina and Arabella have the most interesting quirks and I am intrigued by their lifestyle.
+Our tour guide has been so welcoming as we arrived and I am thankful that strangers can offer a place to stay.
+Our hostesses have the most interesting quirks and I am intrigued by their lifestyle.
 Arabella says she had to struggle to be baptized under that name.
 It reminds me to be grateful for the upbringing I had.
 On the other hand, I feel so pleased to be learning about the hardships of others and to be accepting that their culture is just different.
 Not bad.
 Different.
 I think that is the best part of this trip.
 We get to experience a difference (or a change) from our regular lifestyles.
 Many people live their lives in the exact same way.
 But having a change is a blessing, for sure.
 I wonder how Fatsa, the local dog, feels knowing only this place her whole life.
 This island is truly one of a kind.
 It reminds me of the island in Lost.
 As we boated to the shore, I looked for a personality in the hills and mountains.
 From afar it seemed so flat and lifeless.
 How wrong was I to think that!
 The community of Hydriots have so much character to them.
 It is so amazing to be able to talk with new faces.

 What is the most memorable part of this trip?

 For me, the celebration of the Greek Revolution was the most memorable part because I felt so welcomed.
-The announcer spoke in a English as well as Greek, making us understand the history and importance of this day.
+The announcer spoke in English as well as Greek, making us understand the history and importance of this day.
 While I was sitting and looking out onto the water, I couldn’t help but want to cry.
 The atmosphere had such a depth to it that I’ve never felt before.
 I feel so lucky to have this experience in my life.
 I started to videotape the ceremonial burning of the ship so that I could remember it forever but then I realized I wasn’t being present in the moment.
 The fact that I was watching the event from a camera screen made me cringe.
 So, I put down my phone just in time for the fireworks and truly felt like I belonged somewhere special.
 I knew that where I was, was exactly where I was meant to be.
 The coordination of the explosions in time with the music was breathtaking.
 The most spectacular thing I have ever seen.
 It flowed so smoothly and effortlessly that my jaw stayed open the entire time.
 My favourite sequence was when the music had a run in it and about 6 fireworks blasted in a glorious canon.
 Perfection.
 Quite possibly, it was the most memorable part of my life, but I know this trip is just getting started.